tanezky/tanezky.github.io/_posts/nas/2024-08-24-proxmox-part-1-encrypted-installation.md

 dd if=/dev/urandom of=pvekey.img bs=1M count=50

 # 7. Create LUKS volume within the empty file
-cryptsetup --verify-passphrase luksFormat pvekey.img
+cryptsetup luksFormat pvekey.img

 # 8. Open the LUKS volume and confirm it is visible in the system
-cryptsetup open --type luks pvekey.img keyvault ls /dev/mapper
+cryptsetup open pvekey.img keyvault ls /dev/mapper

 # 9. Create filesystem labeled as keyvault
 mkfs.ext4 -L keyvault /dev/mapper/keyvault

 # 10. Create mount point for the keyvault, mount it and navigate to the mounted folder
-mkdir -p /media/keyvault
-mount /dev/mapper/keyvault /media/keyvault
+mount -m /dev/mapper/keyvault /media/keyvault
 cd /media/keyvault

 # 11. Retrieve and save the host key fingerprint